jrhicks/jrhicks.github.source/pages/object_interface_mappers/index.md

 theme: bs3
 ---

-#Reflection Lost
+#Server Side UI Helpers

-Server side HTML rendering in Rails is easy and concise because Rails offers HTML helpers **reflection on the data schema and routes**.
+Server side HTML rendering in Rails is easy and concise because Rails offers reflection on both the data schema and routes.

-This **reflection powers** the concise Rails HTML Helpers: simple_form and link_to
+This **reflection capability** is the enabling commonality that powers many Rails helpers and gems including the very popular simple_form and link_to.

 ```erb
 <%= simple_form_for @user do |f| %>